fernnbr/born2besad/README.md

-# Welcome, Stranger to the world of f*ck**g VM
+# Born2beSad | Welcome, Stranger to the world of VM
 I hope to help you to suffer less with that that I do.
 You're welcome.

+This guide also contains gifs.
+To help you to laugh between one or two crying outbursts.

 ```
 “A computer terminal is not some clunky old television with a typewriter in front of it.